Bah, Humduck! A Looney Tunes Christmas: Plot

-Later that day, the spirit of Daffy's deceased business idol Sylvester the Investor (Sylvester the Cat in a Jacob Marley-like role) appears before Daffy where he is clad in chains as punishment for his greed after a disgruntled employee ran over him nine times in a forklift.
-Sylvester warns Daffy that if he doesn't change his ways, he will be doomed to the same fate.
-He also tells Daffy that he still has a chance of escaping his fate and foretells that three ghosts will visit him.
-Thinking of this as a trick by Bugs after Sylvester disappears, Daffy does not believe what Sylvester said to him.
-After the visit, Daffy turns down the requests of Elmer Fudd (who would like some vacation time), Marvin the Martian (who would like to go home to Mars), and Porky Pig (who wants to go home and spend time with Priscilla and that doll that Priscilla wanted Porky tried to buy since Daffy tripled the prices from the store).
-At the end of the day, everyone goes home for the night.
-Later that night, Daffy ends up trapped in the store by a snowdrift with Bugs.
-He locks himself in his vault to be safe.
-But the ghosts are not that easily stopped.
+Later, Daffy's deceased business idol Sylvester the Investor appears, chains as punishment for greed after a disgruntled employee ran him over nine times with a forklift.
+Sylvester warns Daffy that if he doesn't change his ways, he will share his fate, but also says three ghosts will visit him.
+Daffy, thinking this is a trick by Bugs, dismisses Sylvester's warning.
+Afterward, Daffy declines Elmer Fudd's vacation request, Marvin the Martian's trip home, and Porky Pig's wish to visit his daughter Priscilla and her doll, which Daffy tripled the price for.
+That night, everyone goes home, and Daffy ends up trapped in the store with Bugs by a snowdrift.

-The Ghosts of Christmas Past (portrayed by Granny and Tweety) appears, then takes Daffy back to his childhood, where they see that Daffy lived at the Lucky Duck Orphanage (with his design from Baby Looney Tunes reused) and every Christmas, he was ignored by potential parents, which explains his unhappy demeanor in the Present Day (and how his store got its name).
-The Ghost of Christmas Present (portrayed by Yosemite Sam) then appears and berates Daffy for his treatment of his employees telling him if he doesn't change his ways, his future is very bleak.
-He shows him what Elmer Fudd, Marvin the Martian, and Porky Pig are doing at the time.
-By this time, Daffy is starting to feel tender emotion (though he doesn't attribute it as guilt) which earns him another one of the Ghost's numerous beatings.
-By this time, he actually dreads the visit of the last ghost and pleads with Bugs to hide him from it.
-After a reenactment of Bugs and Daffy's hiding routine, Daffy is left alone at the mercy of the ghost.
+Daffy locks himself in his vault to sleep safely, but the Ghosts of Christmas Past (portrayed by Granny and Tweety) appears, taking him back to his childhood at the Lucky Duck Orphanage, where he was ignored every Christmas, explaining his unhappy demeanor and how his store got its name.
+The Ghost of Christmas Present (portrayed by Yosemite Sam) then appears, scolding Daffy for mistreating his employees and warning him that if he doesn't change, his future will be bleak.
+The ghost shows Elmer Fudd sleeping on the street due to Daffy's workload, Marvin grieving his inability to visit his home planet, and Porky with his daughter Priscilla.
+Daffy begins to feel emotion, not guilt, and pleads with Bugs to hide him from the final ghost.
+After a reenactment, Daffy is left alone with the Ghost of Christmas Yet to Come (portrayed by the Tasmanian Devil).